Must-Have Items for College Students During the Coronavirus Outbreak

 People are being told to self-isolate in order to slow the spread, and according to the CDC, people are told to also wash their hands with soap and water for at least 20 seconds after being exposed somewhere outside of their homes.
 College students must get into the habit of doing that each time they leave their dorms.
 Additionally, it is essential to avoid touching the face and to stay 6 feet away from others.
 Social distancing is critical at this time and this is something that college students will struggle with.
 In fact, we have an entire post on how college students can stay safe and healthy during the coronavirus outbreak.

 However, it is essential that college students (and everyone else) self-quarantines and finds activities to do in their dorms.
 They must also have the supplies and necessities stocked up for the quarantine which are recommended by Ready.gov.
+We’ve even temporarily added these items to the top of every school’s packing list, given how critical they are.
 The items that college students must stock up on are:

 This is an item that will be hard to find in pharmacies, grocery stores, and even on Amazon.
 However, it is important to grab them when they are found.
 They are not a replacement for hand washing, however, they help remove a lot of germs after being out of the dorm.
 Be sure to get the hand sanitizers that are composed of 60% alcohol.
 Wipes are also important to have on hand to wipe down grocery items and other items purchased at the time.